Haarlem: Train and tram

 In England in 1804, Richard Trevithick designed the first locomotive.
-The government of the Netherlands was relatively slow to catch up, even though the King feared competition from newly established Belgium if they would construct a railway between Antwerp and other cities.
+The government of the Netherlands was relatively slow to catch up, even though the king feared competition from newly established Belgium if it would construct a railway between Antwerp and other cities.
 The Dutch parliament balked at the high level of investment needed, but a group of private investors started the Hollandsche IJzeren Spoorweg-Maatschappij on 1 June 1836.

 It took three years to build the first track on the railway, between Haarlem and Amsterdam along the old tow canal called the Haarlemmertrekvaart.
 The ground there was wet and muddy.
 On 20 September 1839, the first train service in the Netherlands started.
 The train had a speed of about 40 km/h.
 The train service gave the Beijnes company, and indirectly the whole economy of Haarlem, a strong boost, and the effects of this can be seen in the Haarlem railway station, now a rijksmonument.
 Instead of more than two hours, Amsterdam was now only 30 minutes away.

 The old passenger service by trekschuit along the Haarlemmertrekvaart was quickly taken out of service in favour of the train service, which was quicker and more reliable.
 In 1878, a Beijnes-made horse tram started servicing passengers from the railway station to the Haarlemmerhout woodland park, and in 1894, the Eerste Nederlandsche Electrische Tram Maatschappij (ENET) was founded with cars built by Beijnes and became the first Dutch electric tram, which ran in Haarlem from 1899 onwards.

 Water management

 Though the old trekvaart was closed for water traffic after railway development, it is still possible to travel by boat from Amsterdam to Haarlem, via the ringvaart or the North Sea Canal.
 Pleasure boating in the summer has become an important Haarlem tourist attraction, though it is not possible to travel all of the original canals as in Amsterdam.
-The creation of new land in the Haarlemmermeer polder from 1852 onwards, meant that the city could no longer refresh the water in its canals using the Spaarne river.
-The increase in industry made the water quality even worse, and in 1859 the Oude Gracht, a city canal, stank so badly in the summer, that it not only forced visitors away, but formed a public health threat due to cholera outbreaks.
+The creation of new land in the Haarlemmermeer polder from 1852 onwards meant that the city could no longer refresh the water in its canals from the Spaarne river.
+The increase in industry worsened water quality.
+In 1859, the Oude Gracht canal stank so badly in the summer that it not only forced visitors away, but posed a public health threat due to cholera outbreaks.
 It was filled in to create a new street called the Gedempte Oude Gracht.
-The periodic cholera outbreaks had not been new, though they had been increasing.
-In 1591 the city fathers had ordered excavation to build the "Verwulft", a wide bridge over the Oude Gracht connecting the north and south portions of the Grote Houtstraat.
+The periodic cholera outbreaks had not been new, but they had been increasing.
+In 1591, the city fathers had ordered excavation to build the Verwulft, a wide bridge over the Oude Gracht connecting the north and south portions of the Grote Houtstraat.
 Such "overclosures" can still be seen in other Dutch cities, such as the Nieuwmarkt in Amsterdam.